mhy12345/SharedApplication/README.md

 ## Introduction

-SharedApplication is a class used for sharing data between process, and many multi-process data structure can be derived from the SharedApplication class.
+SharedApplication is a class used for sharing data between processes, and design to be derived by multi-process data structure.

-SharedQueue is a lockfree queue with a fixed capacity, derived from the SharedApplication.
-Very easy to use.
+SharedQueue is a lockfree queue with fixed capacity, derived from the SharedApplication.
+Easy to use.

 ## Usage